zessta/GenQ/JS_correct_incorrect.md

 ## Question 53: **Paginated Widget**
-Question: Implement a paginated widget that displays a list of addresses.
+Description: Implement a paginated widget that displays a list of addresses.
 The widget should show 5 addresses per page with the ability to navigate to the previous and next pages.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)